zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 4. For each IP address in *NS IPv4 IPs* and *NS IPv6 IPs* ("NS IP Address"), respectively, do:
-   1. Determine the IP prefix in which *NS IP Address* is announced using *Prefix Database* (details in sections below).
+   1. Determine the IP prefix in which *NS IP Address* is announced using *Prefix Database*.
+See [Prefix Lookup Methods] section below.
    2. Add found IP prefix, if any, with *NS IP Address* to the *IPv4 Prefix* and *IPv6 Prefix* sets, respectively.

 5. If the *IPv4 Prefix* set is non-empty, then do:
    1. For each IP prefix in the set that has two or more members, output *[CN04_IPV4_SAME_PREFIX]* with the prefix and list of all members for that prefix.
-   2. For each IP prefix in the set that has exactly one member, output *[CN04_IPV4_DIFFERENT_PREFIX]* with the combined set of their associated members.
+   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV4_DIFFERENT_PREFIX]* with the combined set of their associated members.

 6. If the *IPv6 Prefix* set is non-empty, then do:
    1. For each IP prefix in the set that has two or more members, output *[CN04_IPV6_SAME_PREFIX]* with the prefix and list of all members for that prefix.
-   2. For each IP prefix in the set that has exactly one member, output *[CN04_IPV6_DIFFERENT_PREFIX]* with the combined set of their associated members.
+   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV6_DIFFERENT_PREFIX]* with the combined set of their associated members.

 ## Outcome(s)